SCT Services Connecting to SMART

 Unlike the other 50 series routes, the Route 56 is subsidized by SMART and is provided in lieu of rail service until SMART service extends north.
 In addition to its subsidy, SMART will cover the fares for Route 56 passengers who use the regional Clipper Card and continue to/from Route 56 and SMART.
 Passengers using Route 56, but not transferring to/from SMART, can either use their Sonoma County Transit pass or pay the appropriate cash fare.

 Route 57 provides “last-mile” connections from north Santa Rosa’s Guerneville Road SMART Station for commuters traveling to Kaiser Hospital (Bicentennial Way bus stop) or the County Center.
 During the morning commute period, two trips will be provided to meet northbound trains arriving at 7:29 and 7:59am.
-The second trip, meeting the 7:59am train arrival, will also serve the Santa Rosa Junior College.
+The second trip, meeting the 7:59am train arrival, also serves the Santa Rosa Junior College.

 In the afternoon, two trips will meet southbound train departures at 5:26 and 5:56pm.
 The trip that meets the 5:26pm train will serve the SRJC, in addition to, the County Center and Kaiser.

 Connections to Downtown Santa Rosa SMART station from Downtown Santa Rosa Transit Mall